 Historical data indicates that the Secchi Depth in the West Basin of Lac La Biche Lake has always been less than the standard Oligotrophic Secchi Depth of 4 m except in 2009 as shown in Figure 12.
 The trophic state based on Secchi depth has been between Mesotrophic (some productivity, nutrients, and algae growth) and Eutrophic (high productivity, nutrients, and algae growth).
-The Secchi depth measurement of 5.3 m in 2017 indicates a significant improvement from 2009.
+The Secchi depth measurement of 3.0 m in 2017 indicates a significant improvement since 2009.
+Whereas 2018 indicates a slight reduction in depth from 2017.
+The low average Secchi depth means that the lake water has poor transparency due to suspended materials.
 The Secchi depth readings however, may not provide an exact measure of the water transparency due to various errors such as time of the day, sun's glare on the water, and eyesight of the observer.